opulo-inc/ohai/docs/lumen/jigs/index.md

 ---

-## License and Copyright Notices
+## Opulo LumenPnP License and Copyright Notices

 * LumenPnP is (c) by Opulo
-* The jig and fixture designs downloadable from this page are available under the CERN-OHL-W v2 license.
-Full text is available at https://cern.ch/cern-ohl.
+* The jig and fixture designs downloadable from this page are available under the CERN-OHL-W v2 license unless otherwise specififed.
+  * Full text is available at https://cern.ch/cern-ohl.
+* Opulo's logo, branding, and other media is used throughout this project.
+This is Copyright (c) Opulo and all rights are reserved.
+You may not distribute derivative works or products bearing the Opulo logo, icon, or other relevant mark.
+Derivative works should remove Opulo branding.
+* The name `Opulo` and `LumenPnP` are trademarked, and only to be used by Opulo.
+Any derivative works should remove both marks.